cemerson/marwav/README.md

 The multiple aspect ratio web app viewer.

 This is just a hack/means of viewing a local or online web app in an assortment of device sizes all at once on one browser (Chrome) page.
 There are various Chrome extensions that let you view a site in a specifically-sized browser window, but I wanted a page that let me view and fix multiple devices at the same time.
+In a perfect world I'd have preferred to use some magic mirroring technology to keep the page load/CPU burden lighter - but for now this is really just a glorified stack of iframe windows.

 ## Current device sizes integrated:
   - iPad